MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

-## Introducing the Table View
+---
+title: "Introduction to Table Views"
+slug: intro-table-view
+---

-Table views are one of the most popular objects used in iOS development and can be found in many of the apps bundled with iOS: **Messages**, **Photos**, **Maps**, and many more!
-Table views are used to display lists of information, where each piece of information is represented by one *cell*:
+Table views are one of the most popular objects used in iOS development and can be found in many of the apps bundled with iOS: *Messages*, *Photos*, *Maps*, and many more!
+Table views use *cells* to display lists of information.

 ![image illustrating difference between table views and cells](./images/tableview-vs-cell.png)

-We can think of table views as regular views that have been given extra functionality, namely the ability to vertically scroll through content and select cells.
+We can think of table views as regular views that have been given the ability to vertically scroll through content and select cells.

-Table views are instances of the `UITableView` class and can be created in three ways: programmatically, visually using Interface Builder, or by using a *table view controller*.
+Table views are instances of the `UITableView` class and can be created in three ways:

+1. Programmatically
+2. Visually using Interface Builder
+3. Using a *table view controller*.

 (For more information on table views check out this [explanation--BROKEN LINK](link to table view discussion))

 For the table view in Make School Notes, we will be using a *table view controller* as it is the easiest to get working.

-The starter project that you downloaded earlier already contains a table view controller, let's take a look at it now.
+The starter project that you downloaded earlier already contains a table view controller.
+Let's take a look at it now.

 > [action]
 Click the *Project navigator* icon, expand the *MakeSchoolNotes* folder, and select the `Main.storyboard` file:
 >
 ![image illustrating how to open the Main.storyboard file](./images/open-main-storyboard.png)

-## Introducing the Table View Controller
+##Introducing Table View Controllers

 Table view controllers are the easiest way to use table views because they do a lot of the necessary table view setup for us.
 Table view controllers are instances of the `UITableViewController` class and, similar to table views, can be created programmatically or in Interface Builder.